jcezart/Clob-to-Long-JAVA-/README.md

 CLOB to String Conversion: Converts Oracle CLOB data to a Java String for processing.
 Text Cleaning: Removes HTML tags, Markdown syntax (links, images, headers), URLs, confidentiality disclaimers, and excessive whitespace or special characters.
 JSON Parsing: Extracts and processes all "body" fields from a JSON array of comments.
-Database Updates: Provides methods to update specific columns in Oracle database tables (PLS_ATENDIMENTO_HISTORICO and SAC_BOLETIM_OCORRENCIA) with the cleaned text.
+Database Updates: Provides methods to update specific columns in Oracle database tables (TABLE1 and TABLE2) with the cleaned text.
 Error Handling: Includes robust exception handling for SQL and JSON processing errors.
 Connection Management: Properly manages database connections and resources using try-catch-finally blocks.